Offensive-Penetration-Security/T-Ops/README.md

 <a name="hardware"></a>
 ## Running on Hardware
-If you decide to run T-Pot on dedicated hardware, just follow these steps:
+If you decide to run T-Ops on dedicated hardware, just follow these steps:

 1. Burn a CD from the ISO image or make a bootable USB stick using the image. <br>
 Whereas most CD burning tools allow you to burn from ISO images, the procedure to create a bootable USB stick from an ISO image depends on your system.
-There are various Windows GUI tools available, e.g. [this tip](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) might help you.<br> On [Linux](http://askubuntu.com/questions/59551/how-to-burn-a-iso-to-a-usb-device) or [MacOS](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) you can use the tool *dd* or create the USB stick with T-Pot's [ISO Creator](https://github.com/dtag-dev-sec).
+There are various Windows GUI tools available, e.g. [this tip](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) might help you.<br> On [Linux](http://askubuntu.com/questions/59551/how-to-burn-a-iso-to-a-usb-device) or [MacOS](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) you can use the tool *dd* or create the USB stick with T-Ops's [ISO Creator](https://github.com/telekom-security).
 2. Boot from the USB stick and install.

 *Please note*: Limited tests are performed for the Intel NUC platform other hardware platforms **remain untested**.
 There is no hardware support provided of any kind.